DRCUOA/bafu/README.md

 ## Shopping & Panty Management App

+## Context Prompt

+For context, the purpose of the app is to provide a complete shopping and pantry management solution with barcode scanning, inventory management, recipe suggestion, and shopping list features.
+It offers multi-user support and data import/export options, and is built with a tech stack consisting of Visual Studio Code (VS Code) as the Integrated Development Environment (IDE), JavaScript and Handlebars for front-end development, Node.js with the Express framework and a SQLite database for back-end development, and QuaggaJS for barcode scanning functionality.

 ## My Epic
 <p>Introducing the ultimate shopping and pantry management solution!
 With our app, you'll never have to worry about running out of items or forgetting what you need at the store again.
 Our app allows you to easily scan barcodes with your device's camera to keep track of everything in your pantry, and our powerful recipe suggestion feature provides you with meal ideas based on what you already have on hand.